 How Much Vitamin D Should You Take?

-Considering that vitamin d is hard to obtain from diet alone its no surprise that 50% of the entire world population is vitamin d deficient.
+Considering that vitamin D is hard to obtain from diet alone it's no surprise that 50% of the entire world population is vitamin D deficient.
 If you’re exhibiting any of these signs or symptoms, consult your physician and have a blood panel done.
-Chances are you have low vitamin d levels.
-By adding in a high-quality vitamin D3 supplement to your daily routine, you can improve your immune health, relieve chronic fatigue, and improve your overall quality of life.
+Chances are you have low vitamin D levels.
+By adding a high-quality vitamin D3 supplement to your daily routine, you can improve your immune health, relieve chronic fatigue, and improve your overall quality of life.